Temple Mount: The Temple

 The Holyland Model of Jerusalem depicts Jerusalem during the late Second Temple period.
 The Temple Mount and Herod's Temple are shown in the middle.
 View from the east.

 According to the Hebrew Bible, the Temple Mount was originally a threshing-floor owned by Araunah, a Jebusite.
 The Bible narrates how David united the twelve Israelite tribes, conquered Jerusalem and brought the Israelites' central artifact, the Ark of the Covenant, into the city.
 When a great plague struck Israel, a destroying angel appeared on Araunah's threshing floor.
-The prophet Gad then suggested the area to David as a fitting place for the erection of an altar to Yawheh.
+The prophet Gad then suggested the area to David as a fitting place for the erection of an altar to Yahweh.
 David bought the property from Araunah, for fifty pieces of silver, and erected the altar.
 God answered his prayers and stopped the plague.
 David subsequently chose the site for a future temple to replace the Tabernacle and house the Ark of the Covenant; God forbade him from building it, however, because he had "shed much blood".

 The First Temple was instead constructed under David's son Solomon, who became an ambitious builder of public works in ancient Israel:

 Then Solomon began to build the house of the LORD at Jerusalem in Mount Moriah, where [the LORD] appeared unto David his father; for which provision had been made in the Place of David, in the threshing floor of Ornan the Jebusite.